 The links below open in a new window.
 Newer ones are on top.

 Some Really Good Advice for Obama and the Democrats As the president’s job performance numbers and ratings on his handling of virtually every domestic issue have fallen below 50 percent, the Democratic base has become demoralized, and Independents have gone from his source of strength to his Achilles Heel, it’s time to reflect on why.

 We’re all on Prozac now For over a decade now environmental toxicologists have been doing chemical analyses on the water of lakes, streams and aquifers that are the sources of public drinking water, especially the waters that are downstream from wastewater treatment facilities.
 The results have been alarming.

 STRAVINSKY ARRESTED IN BOSTON FOR HIS ARRANGEMENT OF THE NATIONAL ANTHEM On April 15, 1940, Stravinsky’s unconventional major seventh chord in his arrangement of the Star-Spangled Banner led to his arrest by the Boston police for violating a federal law that prohibited the reharmonization of the National Anthem.

 Note to the Media: It’s OK to Talk About Socialism Socialism is back in the news with new evidence of its popularity, writes Alan Maass

 Search for the ‘Most Beautiful Tweet’ This year’s Guardian Hay festival will include an award, judged by Stephen Fry, for ‘the most beautiful tweet’ ever written.

+Is Twitter ruining reality television?
 Spoilers for programs such as “Jersey Shore” are hitting social media before the episodes are broadcast.

+Google is torn on the topic of face recognition: to roll out, or not?
 You’re sitting on top of an innovation that would rock the world.
 This particular invention would change the entire make-up of both the virtual and real worlds — in fact, it would inexorably merge them together, for better or worse.
 I am of course talking about face recognition.

 Slouching Towards Neofeudalism The financial crisis that grips our nation’s states and cities has a malicious source, and Governor Tim Pawlenty recently named that source: public school teachers.